-Fearing an enemy invasion, thousands of Canadian girls as young as sixteen joined volunteer militia groups in wartime, learning how to conduct air raid patrols, use firearms and incredibly, how to handle exploding bombs.
-And two of them still live right here in my little town.
+Fearing an enemy invasion, thousands of Canadian girls as young as sixteen joined volunteer militia groups in wartime, learning how to conduct air raid patrols, use firearms and incredibly, how to handle exploding bombs!

 I haven’t unearthed much about women’s militia groups, because they weren’t part of the armed forces and thus aren’t included in official military records.
 (And women, as we all know, are often given short shrift in the history books.)

 So I was thrilled to discover that here in my own town of Invermere, British Columbia, at the Windermere Valley Museum, there exists a cardboard box filled with mementos of the local women’s militia group.